Advances in photocathode development for PICOSEC Micromegas precise-timing detectors: Photocathode characterisation

 Although the CsI photocathode is not a~robust long-term solution, it remains valuable for studying the detector and electronics performance.
 Extensive studies of CsI deposition and storage were carried out at the TFG workshop to ensure its high-quality performance.
 These efforts established an optimised preparation procedure based on cleaning the substrate with high-purity solvents: acetone and 99.9\% ethanol.
 After deposition, the CsI samples were stored under vacuum or in a~dry gas environment to preserve their timing performance, as exposure to humidity degrade the photocathode within minutes.

-Previous studies of VUV transparency have shown that bare MgF$_2$ transmits approximately 80\% at 160 nm, which decreases to 45\% with a~3\,nm Cr layer and drops further to 10\% after deposition of the 18\,nm CsI film~\cite{myMScThesis}.
-Thinner CsI layers - 9\,nm, 5\,nm and 3\,nm - were recently investigated, all deposited on 3\,mm MgF$_2$ substrates with 2.4\,nm Ti interlayers.
+Previous studies of VUV transparency have shown that bare 3 nm MgF$_2$ radiator transmits approximately 80\% at 160 nm, which decreases to 45\% with a~3\,nm Cr layer and drops further to 10\% after deposition of the 18\,nm CsI film~\cite{myMScThesis}.
+Thinner CsI layers - 9\,nm, 5\,nm and 3\,nm - were recently investigated, all deposited on 3\,mm MgF$_2$ substrates with a 2.4~nm Ti interfacial layer in between, which serves as a HV contact and mitigates charging-up effects.
 SEM measurements were performed to compare the microscopic morphology of CsI films of different thicknesses, as illustrated in Fig.~\ref{CsISEM}.
 All samples were briefly exposed to air during detector assembly or transport to the SEM, for a~total of no more than 2~minutes.
 The images show a~grain-like structure, with grain size increasing with nominal photocathode thickness.
 This agglomeration reflects the hygroscopic nature of CsI and its sensitivity to humidity.
 Consequently, the thinnest layer exhibits the most uniform structure.
+The mismatch between the grain size observed in SEM images and the nominal thickness is currently under investigation.
+It should be noted that these CsI layers were significantly thinner than those used in large-area detectors such as the ALICE~\cite{ALICE_RICH, ALICE_CsI} and COMPASS~\cite{COMPASS_RICH_CsI} RICH systems, where CsI photocathodes with thicknesses on the order of hundreds of nanometres were operated in reflective mode.
+SEM measurements performed on CsI films that were fully protected from air exposure showed that film growth on the substrate proceeded from well-separated nucleation spots to a~homogeneous coverage once the thickness exceeded approximately 100~nm~\cite{ALICE_RICH}.
+In contrast, the semi-transparent CsI layers used in PICOSEC Micromegas detectors are only a~few nanometres thick, leading to different growth conditions and surface morphologies.
+Therefore, a~direct comparison of granularity and uniformity between these systems was not straightforward.